India Maha Kumbh stampede: Why these crowd events happen – DW – 01/29/2025

 Overcrowding and stampedes of people are frequently reported at mass gatherings in India, often at religious events, where millions of devotees come together for a special event.

-It saw many pilgrims die and others get injured when — it appears, according to early reports — a surging crowd spill out of an area cordoned off by police and trample bystanders.
+It saw many pilgrims die and others get injured when — it appears, according to early reports — a crowd spilled out of an area cordoned off by police and trampled bystanders.
 Other reports on January 29, 2025, indicated that the stampede started when tens of millions of people gathered to take a holy dip on the most auspicious day of the six-week Hindu festival.

 In 2024, a similar stampede resulted in more than 120 people dead, also at a festival in Uttar Pradesh.